 Lithium-based batteries offer high performance with a compact design.
-Their use has seen a dramatic rise both in the home and in commercial and industrial settings.
-They are quickly becoming an integral part of how we store and use energy.
+Their use has dramatically increased in the home, commercial and industrial settings.
+They are quickly becoming an integral part of storing and using energy.
 Their use ranges from mobile phones to tools to vehicles.

 Alongside the many advantages of using lithium batteries, there are safety risks.
 Lithium-ion batteries pose a greater risk of fire and bursting.

 Legislation has not caught up with these technological developments.
 At present, there is no unified regulation on safety and accident prevention from legislators.
-However, to avoid and limit damage and to guarantee insurance cover, appropriate measures need to be taken.
+However, appropriate measures need to be taken to avoid and limit damage and guarantee insurance cover.

-Many insurers are now requiring businesses to put in place appropriate and adequate protective measures about lithium-ion battery storage, handling, and charging to protect personnel and premises.
+Many insurers now require businesses to put appropriate and adequate protective measures about lithium-ion battery storage, handling, and charging to protect personnel and premises.

-Lithium-ion batteries can develop into significant and unstoppable thermal runaway fires, so carefully considered measures are required to address the hazards that they pose.
+Lithium-ion batteries can develop into significant and unstoppable thermal runaway fires, so carefully considered measures are required to address their hazards.